API Reference

 AsyncGzipBinaryFileAsyncGzipTextFileAsyncGzipFile

 Implementation internals live in aiogzip._common, aiogzip._binary, and aiogzip._text.
-Treat those modules as private and unstable unless symbols are explicitly re-exported by aiogzip.
+Treat those modules as private and unstable.

 aiogzip